mysteryx93/FrameRateConverter/README.md

 @ Prefilter   - Specifies a prefilter such as RgTools' RemoveGrain(22).
 Recommended only when not using a denoiser (Default=none)

-@ MaskTrh     - The treshold where a block is considered bad, between 0 and 255.
+@ MaskThr     - The threshold where a block is considered bad, between 0 and 255.
 Smaller = stronger.
                 0 to disable artifact masking.
 (Default = 100)

-@ MaskOcc     - Occlusion mask treshold, between 0 and 255.
+@ MaskOcc     - Occlusion mask threshold, between 0 and 255.
 0 to disable occlusion masking.
 (Default = 105)

-@ SkipTrh     - The treshold where a block is counted for the skip mask, between 0 and 255.
+@ SkipThr     - The threshold where a block is counted for the skip mask, between 0 and 255.
 Smaller = stronger.
-                Must be smaller (stronger) than MaskTrh.
+                Must be smaller (stronger) than MaskThr.
 (Default = 55)

-@ BlendOver   - Try fallback block size when artifacts cover more than specified treshold, or 0 to disable.
+@ BlendOver   - Try fallback block size when artifacts cover more than specified threshold, or 0 to disable.
                 If it fails again, it will revert to frame blending. (default = 60)

-@ SkipOver    - Skip interpolation of frames when artifacts cover more than specified treshold,
+@ SkipOver    - Skip interpolation of frames when artifacts cover more than specified threshold,
                 or 0 to disable.
 (Default = 120)

 @ Stripes     - How to deal with stripes [none|skip|blend] (default=skip)